tahmidbintaslim/tahmidbintaslim/README.md

 ## &#x270d; Hobbies
-Apart from coding, I also maintain a blog - you can find my portfolio and resume on my website at [Portfolio Website Coming Soon] and write some tech stuffs [Medium](https://tahmidbintaslimrafi.medium.com/) and [DEV.to](https://dev.to/tahmidbintaslim).
+Apart from coding, I also maintain a blog and write some tech stuffs [Medium](https://tahmidbintaslimrafi.medium.com/) and [DEV.to](https://dev.to/tahmidbintaslim).
 Also I like to do problem solving and frontend challenges.
 [LeetCode](https://leetcode.com/tahmidbintaslimrafi/) , [Codepen](https://codepen.io/tahmid-bin-taslim)

 ## 🔧 Technologies & Tools